ZipCPU/wb2axip/README.md

   optimization, memory address requests are not made unless the core is able to transfer at a 100% throughput rate.

+  *This core has been formally verified and used in several designs.*

+- [AXIVDMA](rtl/axivdma.v) is a AXI-based frame-buffer source.
+Given a frame start address in memory, the number of lines in an image and the number of bytes per line, this core will perpetually read a video image from memory and produce it on an outgoing stream interface.

   This particular version can only handle bus aligned transfers.
-A separate version that can handle unaligned transfers is available for purchase.

-  *This core has been formally verified and used in several designs.*
+  *This core has been formally verified.*

+  You can find a demonstration of this core being used in my [VGA simulator](https://github.com/ZipCPU/vgasim)--supporting both VGA and HDMI outputs.

 - AXISINGLE is a (to be written) bus simplifier core along the lines of the [AXILSINGLE](rtl/axilsingle.v), [AXILDOUBLE](rtl/axildouble.v) and